 Nobody can argue that Canon makes the best cocktails in town.
 After booking an online reservation and putting down a $25-per-person deposit, you’re in for an experience that feels like a trip to Willy Wonka’s Factory—only there are no irritating children, and you’re sampling outstanding drinks instead of candy that alters your chemical makeup.
 The space is also impressive—it has one of the best Secret Patios in town and the shelves of liquor behind the bar are so massive that the bartenders need a ladder to get to the top-shelf stuff.
-The most impressive thing about Canon, though, are the cocktails, and they’re all super creative, down to the vessels themselves.
-Like the “Hart To Hart,” which has gin, pineapple rum, raspberry, falernum, sparkling rosé, and bitters, but is served in a glass necklace that you have to wear while you sip.
-There’s even a bright red “transfusion” drink for two which drips out of an IV bag into your rocks glass.
-The theatrics are an essential part of what makes Canon an incredible bar - just prepare to spend a significant amount of money.
+The best thing about Canon, though, are the cocktails, and they’re all a spectacle, down to the vessels themselves.
+Like the “DK Ain't Got Sh*t On Me,” which has Japanese whiskey, rosé aperitif, banana, and chapparel served in a Donkey Kong game cartridge.
+Or the "Mrs. Eale's Receipt" with bourbon, dark rum, oloroso sherry, vanilla, and ceylon served in a cone topped with a bubble of ginger smoke resembling a scoop of ice cream that spontaneously pops, sending gingery smog everywhere.
+The theatrics are an essential part of what makes Canon an incredible bar.
+Just prepare to spend a significant amount of money.

 If you see a bar with a fluorescent neon martini sign with cheesy font that looks like it was pulled from Microsoft Word’s clipart library, you’d probably laugh, take a photo to show your friends later, and go home.
-However, walking past Suite 410 with its ridiculous sign would be a huge mistake - because you’d be missing out on one of the greatest cocktail bars in the city.
+However, walking past Suite 410 with its ridiculous sign would be a huge mistake, because you’d be missing out on one of the greatest cocktail bars in the city.
 This place feels like a secret you want in on—inside, it’s dark with candles on every table and feels more like a big-city bar than one in Seattle.
-The drinks here are always stellar, whether you order a citrusy drink made with genever (a spirit that’s kind of like gin but tastes more malty, almost like Whiskey) or a daiquiri with Plantation Pineapple rum.
+The drinks here are always stellar, whether you order a citrusy drink made with genever (a spirit that’s kind of like gin but tastes more malty) or a daiquiri with Plantation Pineapple rum.
 The bartenders go above and beyond to talk up interesting liquors, give you a taste, and even use it to make something off-menu for you.

 Left Bank is the best place to drink natural wine in Seattle.
-Located next to a laundromat, this bar makes South Park a neighborhood that you should go out of your way for rather than just a random stretch off 99.
 The space feels like your super chill friend’s basement that’s filled with sofa cushions, dangling lightbulbs, a record player, and a ton of reasonably-priced wine bottles hanging on the wall for sale.
 Anything they pour is funky, interesting, and comes with a fun description from the friendly owner.
-If you’re sick of drinking the same Columbia Valley reds and want to sit back with a glass of something orange, make this your new home.
-Especially if you bring in a cheeseburger from Loretta’s or a pepperoni pie from South Town across the street to pair with a sparkling red from the Hudson Valley.
+If you’re sick of drinking the same Columbia Valley pinots and want to sit back with a glass of something unfiltered, orange, or both, make this your new home.
+Especially if you bring in a double cheeseburger from Loretta’s Northwesterner to pair with that piquette from the Finger Lakes.

 Capitol Cider, a Pike Street staple, feels like a relaxed catch-up session just as much as it feels like a raucous party.
 While the upstairs is ideal for a sit-down dinner and drinks, the basement bar is really the place to be.
 Warm up by the fireplace, eat some fried cheese curds, play some board games or hand shuffleboard, and try some alcoholic apple juice.
 Even if you think you’re not a “cider person,” they always have great options that change by the season.

 Peel back the curtains on this unmarked door on Pike to reveal a bar with psychedelic wallpaper, a disco ball, gold tchotchkes, and lots of tropical cocktails.
 You can’t help but feel like you should be carrying out some kind of secret agent mission, only you’re not trapped in a spy movie dream sequence—you’re drinking alcohol and eating cheeseburger bao at Foreign National.
-Bring somebody you’re trying to impress here and order some excellent drinks and snacks—like a punch with passionfruit and rooibos vodka or some Malaysian chicken puffs.
+Bring somebody you’re trying to impress here and order some excellent drinks and snacks—like the expat punch with passionfruit and rooibos or a cheeseburger bao.

 The Nook is an impressive cocktail spot that’s disguised as a low-key neighborhood bar.
 Complete with a mismatched assortment of vintage living room sofas, a fireplace, and extremely friendly bartenders, you’ll find drinks like champagne spritzes, white negronis, and mules topped with torched marshmallows and rosemary.
 This place feels like what would happen if you stumbled upon an abandoned cabin in the forest, but instead of finding things like pinecones and a grizzly bear or two, there’s a master mixologist inside making anything you want.

-Deep Dive is a fantastic bar that looks like The Little Mermaid’s underwater grotto and serves sophisticated cocktails with ingredients like beets and aquavit.
+Deep Dive is a fantastic bar that looks like The Little Mermaid’s underwater grotto and serves sophisticated cocktails with ingredients like beets and aquavit—as well as an entire section of the menu devoted to intricate non-alcoholic drinks involving zero-proof spirits like Seedlip, Pathfinder, and Wilderton.
 There are no windows, a bunch of old books, expensive-looking glass trinkets, and ship replicas on the shelves which makes drinking here feel like you’re on a voyage on some millionaire’s submarine.
-Deep Dive is perfect for any special occasion, as long as you order the $18 homemade grass-fed hot dog topped with salmon caviar—which is what any millionaire would eat as a snack in their submarine.
+Deep Dive is perfect for any special occasion, as long as you order the $20 homemade grass-fed hot dog topped with salmon caviar—which is what any millionaire would eat as a snack in their submarine.

 French fries are the perfect thing to eat while drinking.
 So it makes sense that you can get the best french fries in town at one of the best bars in town, too.
-Bait Shop feels a little bit like a tiki bar and a little bit like a lakeside tackle shop—they have painkiller slushies, board games, an incredible burger, and they play movies on their massive projector.
+Bait Shop feels a little bit like a tiki bar and a little bit like a lakeside tackle shop—they have painkiller slushies, board games, a great burger, and they play movies on their massive projector.
 What’s better than a night out filled with some heated rounds of Uno, slushie brain freezes, and burning your tongue on triple-fried potatoes?

 If speakeasies were part of the Olympics, Needle & Thread would win a gold medal.
 To get in, you have to make a reservation online, enter through Tavern Law (their sister bar), and pick up a vintage phone in the back corner.
 After you do that, someone will unlock a door that leads to a rickety staircase, and finally, up to an antique parlor.
 There’s no menu, but trust the expert bartenders to make you something with the ingredients of your choice.
-We’ve had everything here from a spritz made from a type of pomegranate Campari and raspberries to a classic daiquiri with banana and cinnamon bitters.
-Unlike Canon, Needle & Thread is easy to get into - so it can be more than a once-in-a-lifetime experience.
+We’ve had everything here from a spritz made from pomegranate, Campari, and raspberries to a classic daiquiri with banana and cinnamon bitters.
+Unlike Canon, Needle & Thread is easy to get into on a weekend—so it can be more than a once-in-a-lifetime experience.

 If a 7-Eleven had seating, a whole bunch of beer on tap, and actually some personality, it would be just like Chuck’s Hop Shop.
 This convenience store doubles as a beer bar and makes for the perfect come-and-go hang: Chuck’s is dog-friendly, has a daily-rotating food truck parked outside, sells a bunch of crunchy snacks and gummy candies, and has around 50 different beers on tap in addition to an entire wall of refrigerated six-packs that you can also pop open and drink.
 Next time, host a board game night powered by beer flights here instead of at your apartment.

 Barnacle is definitely a holding area for people anxiously waiting on a table at The Walrus And The Carpenter next door.
 But even if you aren’t strapping in for a night of slurping oysters, Barnacle is worth a visit on its own.
-Maybe it has something to do with the fact that pretty much everyone here is anticipating one of the best seafood meals of their lives, but sitting at this big wooden counter always feels exciting.
-Sip on a cold amaro cocktail and take advantage of the free Lay’s potato chips that pair well with a French 75 and an order of freshly-sliced jamon.
+Maybe it has something to do with the fact that pretty much everyone here is anticipating one of the best seafood meals of their lives, but sitting at this big wooden counter (or even better, the big table wedged in the corner) always feels exciting.
+They specialize in amaro, so sip on a spritz and take advantage of the small snack menu involving cured meats, ricotta toast, and tinned fish.